One of the biggest factors of a startup’s success is a thorough business plan that includes reliable financial projections for startups.

 - How to create a starting advantage?

-The main purpose of making financial projections
+The main purpose of making financial projections for startups

 Internal financial planning